 At the auction closing time, the bidder with the highest bid wins the Absolute Real Estate Auction.

-The winning bidder provides all legal paperwork to the auction.
+The winning bidder provides all legal paperwork along with a deposit set by the seller, as stated in the auction listing.
+The seller completes his/her part of the paperwork accordingly.
 The balance of the winning bid amount is due by the property closing date.

 The winning bidder is responsible for the payment of all his/her closing costs, including, but not limited to Land Transfer Tax(es), Legal and Government Registration Fees.